proddata/crate/docs/sql/statements/create-table.rst

 ``routing.allocation.enable``
 -----------------------------

-Controls shard :ref:`allocation <glossary-shard-allocation>` for a specific table.
+Controls shard :ref:`allocation <gloss-shard-allocation>` for a specific table.
 Can be set to:

 :all:
   Allows shard allocation for all shards.
 (Default)